jamesw732/troop-of-olde-cpp/README.md

     sudo make install
 ```
 Alternatively, it should be possible to run `make` and then manually copy `libflecs_static.a` into
-a location your C++ compiler can see (on linux
+a location your C++ compiler can see.

-- ENet: Follow the installation instructions from
+- raylib-cpp: Download/clone from [raylib-cpp repository](https://github.com/RobLoach/raylib-cpp)
+and make the `include` directory accessible to the compiler (copy contents to `/usr/local/include`).
-[the ENet repository](https://github.com/zpl-c/enet).
-You just need to download `enet.h` and make
+- ENet: Download/clone from [the ENet repository](https://github.com/zpl-c/enet) and make
+`include/enet.h` accessible to the compiler (copy to `/usr/local/include`).
+- Bitsery: Download/clone from [the Bitsery repository](https://github.com/fraillt/bitsery/tree/master)
-it accessible to the source code.
+and make `include/bitsery` accessible to the compiler (copy to `/usr/local/include`).

-Each library listed may have platform-dependent installation processes.

-Header-only libraries (ie ENet, raylib-cpp) are presumed to exist in a default global include
-directory (on linux, `/usr/local/include`).

-Static libraries (ie raylib, flecs) and their dependencies are presumed to exist in a default global
-location (on linux, `/usr/local/lib`).

 # Compiling